Syffe/docs/docs/source/actions/queue.rst

    * - ``name``
      - string
      -
      - The name of the queue where the pull request should be added.
-If no name is set, ``routing_conditions`` will be applied instead.
+If no name is set, ``queue_conditions`` will be applied instead.

    * - ``allow_merging_configuration_change``
      - bool